SalishSeaCast/salishsea-site/docs/index.rst

     :alt: Licensed under the Apache License, Version 2.0

-The salishsea.eos.ubc.ca site content, code, and documentation are Copyright 2014-2019 by the Mesoscale Ocean and Atmospheric Dynamics (MOAD) group in the Department of Earth, Ocean, and Atmospheric Sciences at The University of British Columbia.
+The salishsea.eos.ubc.ca site content, code, and documentation are copyright 2014-2020 by the Mesoscale Ocean and Atmospheric Dynamics (MOAD) group in the Department of Earth, Ocean, and Atmospheric Sciences at The University of British Columbia.
 Please see https://salishsea.eos.ubc.ca/contributors for details.